JasmineKhalimova/algorithms_java/README.md

 HashMap store items in "key/value" pairs, and you can access them by an index of another type (e.g. a String).
 One object is used as a key (index) to another object (value).
 It can store different types: String keys and Integer values, or the same type, like: String keys and String values.

+#LinkedHashMap
+LinkedHashMap is just like HashMap with an additional feature of maintaining an order of elements inserted into it.
+HashMap provided the advantage of quick insertion, search, and deletion but it never maintained the track and order of insertion which the LinkedHashMap provides where the elements can be accessed in their insertion order.